Tutopiya Logo

 Key takeaways

-• Arteries carry blood away from the heart — thick muscular/elastic walls withstand high pressure.
+• Arteries carry blood away from the heart — thick muscular walls withstand high pressure.

-• Veins carry blood towards the heart — thinner walls, wider lumen, valves prevent backflow.
+• Veins carry blood towards the heart — thinner walls, valves prevent backflow.

-• Capillaries are one cell thick — site of exchange of materials between blood and tissues.
+• Capillaries are one cell thick — site of exchange between blood and tissues.

 What are blood vessels in Cambridge IGCSE Biology?

-Read the full notes on Tutopiya’s Blood Vessels subtopic page before attempting questions.
+You can read the full explanation, diagrams and notes on Tutopiya’s Blood Vessels subtopic page before you attempt questions.

 Blood vessels in past-paper wording: command words that matter